 Author

-• Rebecca J. Anderson, PhD
+• Rebecca J. Anderson

 Rebecca J. Anderson holds a bachelor’s in chemistry from Coe College and earned her doctorate in pharmacology from Georgetown University.
 She has 25 years of experience in pharmaceutical research and development and now works as a technical writer.
 Her most recent book is Nevirapine and the Quest to End Pediatric AIDS.